moonbamijam/cob-chatbot/.github/docs/pull_request_template.md

 # Description

-_Please provide atleast a short description of this pr._
+_Please provide at least a short description of this pr._

 ###